shamil-sadigov/Imagegram/README.md

 ---

-Go back to previous page (third), by specifying value of `startCursor` from the last response
+Go back to previous page (third), by specifying value of `startCursor` from the last response in `before` parameter

 ```
 GET ...api/posts?limit=3&before=0:63802729431:9